oliverde8/oliverde8/README.md

 ### Allons-y 👋

 - I am Oliver de Cramer, a backend PHP developper
 - I am an expert on Magento and Symfony
+- I do somenmobile devolpment on my free time usig Flutter
 - I work for Wide Agency in Switzerland

 #### I work on